-The first work shown in Figure 1 is Tony's 1992 study with John Micklewright of the distribution of income in Eastern Europe before the Iron Curtain disappeared.
+Consider, for example, Tony's 1992 study with John Micklewright of the distribution of income in Eastern Europe before the Iron Curtain disappeared.
 This is distinguished by its originality (few had examined this topic before) and by its careful assemblage of data from a range of sources.
 Alongside material about earnings inequality are chapters on the distribution of household income, issues of measurement, and discussion of poverty and the safety net.
 Poverty in Europe (1998), based on Tony's 1990 Yrjö Jahnsson Lectures, is an extensive review of how to measure poverty in Europe and assess differences across years and countries, the economics of poverty, and the political economy of anti-poverty policy in Europe.
-The 2002 and 2007 books, joint with Bea Cantillon, Eric Marlier, and Brian Nolan, on Social Indicators and The EU and Social Inclusion are landmark studies in the theory and practice of social indicators.
-This research forms the basis of the extensive set of indicators used by the EU for more than a decade to monitor social inclusion and now institutionalised in their Statistics on Income and Living Conditions (EU-SILC).
+His 2002 and 2007 books, joint with Bea Cantillon, Eric Marlier, and Brian Nolan, on Social Indicators and The EU and Social Inclusion are landmark studies in the theory and practice of social indicators.
+This research forms the basis of the extensive set of indicators used by the EU for more than a decade to monitor social inclusion and now institutionalised in their Statistics on Income and Living Conditions (EU-SILC), the source for most of the estimates presented later in this paper.
 Tony and colleagues' work develops a clear set of principles related to measurement validity and data quality, also acknowledging the practical needs of policy-makers and citizens for transparent and timely information.

 The team's work did not stop with their initial analysis (2002) but also considered at length implementation challenges and how to take the EU social inclusion process further forward (the 2007 volume).
 This continued with the Net-SILC projects that Tony led with Eric Marlier.
 Their 2010 and 2017 edited volumes (the latter co-edited with Ann-Catherine Guio) are extensive collections considering the strengths and weaknesses of EU-SILC, as well as the potential for modifications and extensions to it.
-I include Tony's 2010 Macerata Lecture in Figure 1 for, although it remains an unpublished working paper, it stands out as a valuable review of the progress being made to reduce poverty and increase social inclusion in Europe, written at the time the EU-2020 indicators were being decided upon.
-Finally, I take the liberty to include the cover of Tony' 2017 report for the World Bank.
-Although about Monitoring Global Poverty, it brings to a world stage many of the issues Tony had considered in the European context, including going beyond defining poverty only in monetary terms to include additional indicators, the relationships between globally harmonized and national estimates, and careful attention to data requirements and to data quality.
+Tony's 2010 Macerata Lecture, although an unpublished working paper, stands out as a valuable review of the progress being made to reduce poverty and increase social inclusion in Europe, written at the time the EU-2020 indicators were being decided upon.
+Finally, I refer to Tony's 2017 report for the World Bank and his last book (2019).
+Monitoring Global Poverty brings to a world stage many of the issues Tony had considered in the European context, including going beyond defining poverty only in monetary terms to include additional indicators, the relationships between globally harmonized and national estimates, and careful attention to data requirements and to data quality.
+Measuring Poverty Around the World continues these themes but does so in broader fashion.
+Rich countries, including those in Europe, are integrated into the conceptual discussion alongside middle- and low-income countries.
+The recommendation of Tony's 2017 report to derive genuinely global poverty estimates (rather than the previous practice of having estimates covering middle- and low-income countries only) is taken up again and illustrated in his 2019 book.
+The World Bank is now implementing the recommendation.